 Garry has over 30 years of experience in Retail and Procurement having been Group Sourcing Director for Primark and M&S. More recently European CEO for Li and Fung Europe he is now Board advisor and Consultant to a number of companies.
 For many years he has been involved in charity fundraising through rugby, heading up the Sunshine Sevens Tournament which has raised almost £300k for Disadvantage children since it started.
 Believing there is fun in fundraising, he looks forward to introducing his contacts to the Matt Ratana Rugby Foundation.

-Darren has been a police officer for over 20 years, all with the Met Police where he is a Chief Inspector.
+Darren has been a police officer for over 20 years, all with the Metropolitan Police where he is a Chief Inspector.
 He has worked in many frontline roles across the capital and at New Scotland Yard, leading large teams delivering emergency response, and neighbourhood policing as well as in community and partnership roles.
 For several years he has worked in the Met’s custody command where he got to know Matt Ratana as a colleague and a friend with a shared a love of rugby.

 Darren has played competitive rugby for longer than he cares to remember and has played for many years at the Vigo Rugby Football Club in Kent.
 He is also a youth coach at Maidstone Rugby Club.
 At both he attempts to pass on his love of the game (which is huge), and also his knowledge (which is sadly less so!).